 UMass Amherst is registered as a research facility (#14-R-0036) with the United States Department of Agriculture and has an approved Animal Welfare Assurance (#A3551-01) on file with the NIH Office of Laboratory Animal Welfare (OLAW).

 A current IACUC approval is required before animals can be purchased or housed.
 Please note that IACUC approval for proposed animal use is not a guarantee that space for the animals in a UMass animal care facility is always immediately available.
 Contact Animal Care Services to make the necessary arrangements.

 Concerns and complaints regarding animal care and use at UMass Amherst can be submitted through the IACUC office preferably submitted in writing, and signed by the person filing the complaint.
+To report an anonymous concern, please call 413-545-6856.
 Anonymously-reported concerns and complaints are also investigated.
-Persons filing a complaint are protected from reprisals by MA “Whistle-blower” statues.
+Persons filing a complaint are protected from reprisals by MA “Whistle-blower” statutes.